vespene-io/_old_vespene/docs/source/security.rst

 Isolation Methods for Worker Pools
 ----------------------------------

-Vespene [Worker Pools](workers.html) have configurable isolation modes for security reasons.
+Vespene :ref:`Worker Pools <workers>` have configurable isolation modes for security reasons.

 If you have docker installed, the "Basic Container" isolation mode will be the easiest to set up.